fau-fablab/wp-fau-fablab-mods/README.md

 #### Usage:

-- Ensure that jQuery is available as `jQuery` variable
 - Add the widget called "Türstatus" in the WordPress "Customizer"
 - The door state will additionally be displayed in the `.site-description` below the page title